 automatically turns off

 Performing the last step is necessary because many plotting

 In the following code listing, notice how the

 provides access to the handle of the axes, when needed.

 function plot_button_Callback(hObject, eventdata, handles, varargin) % hObject handle to plot_button (see GCBO) % eventdata reserved - to be defined in a future version of MATLAB % handles structure with handles and user data (see GUIDATA) % Get user input f1 = str2double(get(handles.f1_input,'String')); f2 = str2double(get(handles.f2_input,'String')); t = eval(get(handles.t_input,'String')); % Calculate data x = sin(2*pi*f1*t) + sin(2*pi*f2*t); y = fft(x,512); m = y.*conj(y)/512; f = 1000*(0:256)/512; % Create frequency plot in proper axes plot(handles.frequency_axes,f,m(1:257)) set(handles.frequency_axes,'XMinorTick','on') grid on % Create time plot in proper axes plot(handles.time_axes,t,x) set(handles.time_axes,'XMinorTick','on') grid on

 Select Tools > GUI Options to set these options in your UI:

 Resize behavior: Proportional

-Selecting Proportional as the resize behavior enables you to resize the GUI to better view the plots.
-Using this option setting, when you resize the GUI, everything expands or shrinks proportionately, except text.
+Selecting Proportional as the resize behavior enables you to resize the UI window.
+Using this option setting, when you resize the UI, everything expands or shrinks proportionately, except text.